neuland-ingolstadt/neuland-website/README.md

 A stylish and modern website for the Neuland Ingolstadt e.V. association.

-Built with Vite and React, this website showcases the association's activities, events, and community engagement.
+Built with NextJS and React, this website showcases the association's activities, events, and community engagement.

 ## Getting Started